 4.1.
 Audit Committee

-The Audit Committee (established on 9 December 2010) currently comprises independent Non-Executive Directors, Mr John Hopkins (Chairman of the Audit Committee) and Mr Ian Williams (Chairman of the Board).
-Mr William Johnson was a member until his retirement as Director on 31 October 2013.
+The Audit Committee currently comprises independent Non-Executive Chairman, Mr James Phipps, Mr Atmavireshwar Sthapak and Mr Vikas Jain (as Chairman of the Audit Committee).
 Their qualifications and experience are stated in the Company's latest Annual Report.